Finnish cuisine: Fish

 Fried Baltic herring is a popular Finnish dish.
 It is usually accompanied with boiled or mashed potatoes.

 Lakes and rivers in Finland and the Baltic Sea provide many opportunities for fishing and fish has always been an important protein source.
 Numerous methods of preparing fish are used, including frying, boiling, drying, salting, fermenting, cold smoking or simply slicing sea fish and eating it raw.
 Salmon is a popular choice, both as kylmäsavustettu lohi: cold smoked salmon, lox, or served raw with lemon juice as graavilohi (gravlax in Swedish).
 The soup called lohikeitto is also one of the most popular salmon dishes in Finland.
 It is common to smoke any type of fish, like salmon, zander, pike, perch and Baltic herring.
 A popular dish among the Swedish-speaking population is smoked herring (savusilakka, böckling).
 There are many styles of pickled herring which is a common appetizer and also served around Midsummer accompanied by small potatoes called uusiperuna (nypotatis in Swedish) which means 'new potato', usually the first harvests of potato.
 Whitefish and vendace roe are Finnish specialties served on top of a toast or with blinis.
 Crayfish can be found in many lakes and streams in Finland and, in August especially, the Swedish-speaking population often arranges parties centered around eating crayfish and drinking.

 Mushrooms

 Chanterelles often grow near birch trees.

 Various species of mushrooms grow in abundance in Finnish forests and false morels start the season in spring and are used in creamy dishes.
 Chanterelles and ceps pop up after Midsummer and are popular in the whole country, while in eastern Finland almost all edible fungi are consumed, including milkcaps and russulas.
-Most of the mushroom recipes originate from Russia, since Finns used mushrooms in coloring fabrics rather than as food.
 Mushrooms are used in soups, sauces, stews, pie fillings, or simply fried in a pan with onions as a side dish.
 They are preserved for the winter by pickling or drying.
 Chanterelles are frequently featured in Finnish haute cuisine with their relatives, winter chanterelles, which often end the season.
 Just like berry picking, mushroom hunting is also a popular outdoor activity among Finns.